-The American National Standard for calibration, NCSL Z540.1-1994 (R2002), known as Z540-1, has been formally retired effective in July 2007, although the standard continues to be used.
-The standard was replaced by NCSL Z540.3-2006 (R2013), known as Z540.3.
-There are significant differences between the two documents.
-The two most obvious differences are the alignment of Z540.3 to be consistent with the requirements of ISO/IEC 17025 in Section 5.3, and requirements regarding what is termed the “Measurement System.”
+4.7.1 The American National Standard for calibration, ANSI/NCSL Z540-1-1994 (R2002), known as Z540-1, was formally retired in July 2007, although the standard continues to be used by some.
+The standard was replaced by ANSI/NCSL Z540.3-2006 (R2013), known as Z540.3.
+There are significant differences between the two documents, one being the Z540.3 Section 5.3 requirement to ensure that the probability of a “false accept” conformance statement is less than 2 percent, and another one being the replacement of test accuracy ratio (TAR) with test uncertainty ratio (TUR).

-It is understood that some laboratories may have a need to be verified as compliant to the requirements of ANSI/NCSL Z540.3-2006 (R2013), either solely for Section 5.3, or for the entire Standard.
-This will require additional assessment time and the laboratory must provide additional documentation as required by the Standard.
+4.7.2 It is understood that some laboratories may need to be assessed to the requirements of ANSI/NCSL Z540.3-2006 (R2013), either solely for Section 5.3, or for the entire Standard, in addition to the ISO/IEC 17025 standard.
+This will require additional assessment time and the laboratory must provide additional documentation as required by the Z540.3 standard.